Adult Immunizations

 Before pregnancy

-Women intending to become pregnant should discuss their immunization status with their healthcare provider, because some vaccines are not recommended to be given during pregnancy but are important to have.
-That is why it is a good idea to plan ahead and get them before getting pregnant.
+If you intend to become pregnant, discuss your immunization status with your healthcare provider.
+Some important vaccines are not recommended to be given during pregnancy.
+Plan ahead and get them before getting pregnant.

 You should also make sure everyone in your household has their shots up to date.
 It is easier for newborns to get an infection, and it takes longer for a baby to be fully immunized.
 So it's up to those around them to provide protection.